unboundsecurity/blockchain-crypto-mpc/docs/Unbound_Cryptocurrency_Wallet_Library_White_Paper.md

 at any later time and decrypt *c<sub>key</sub>*; this value together with *x<sub>2</sub>* (both held by Bob) yields the private key *x*.
 This level of security is called proactive in the academic literature.

-Recall that the range proof used during key generation uses parameters for Pedersen commitments over composite moduli (with safe primes).
-Since this commitment is supposed to be an integer commitment, the factorization of the modulus must be unknown.
-In order to not have to regenerate these parameters at every refresh (since generating safe primes is expensive), we have both Alice and Bob generate Pedersen commitment parameters and erase the randomness used to generate them.
-Since at least one of them was honest during generation (otherwise, all is lost anyway), Bob is later guaranteed that at least one of these sets of parameters is good.
-(The proactive model has a unique but strange property that Bob cannot trust that he himself was honest in the past.)
-Thus, Alice proves the range proof twice upon key generation, once with each set of parameters.
-This is secure since even if the factorization of a modulus is known, (integer) binding may be broken, but the commitment is still hiding.
-Thus, hiding is guaranteed for both moduli (even if the adversary knows the factorization of one of them), and binding is guaranteed for at least one.
-This implies that zero-knowledge still holds, and if the range proof passes for both, then the binding of one of them guarantees soundness.

 # 6. Security Guarantees